-The Company has graphite production lines and a warehouse in Madagascar, Africa, where the Company owns a large amount of graphite ore.
-The customers include steel mills, lithium battery companies, refractory material companies and users of graphite products in China and around the world.
+The Company operated graphite product manufacture and sales for over 15 years.
+Our customers include steel mills, lithium battery companies, refractory material companies and users of graphite products in China and around the world.
+Graphite is widely used in aerospace, steel, automobile, electric vehicle, battery and lubricant industries.